Kachche Heere

-Kachche Heere is a 1982 Bollywood Hindi action film directed by Narender Bedi, starring Feroz Khan, Reena Roy, Danny Denzongpa, Aruna Irani and Shakti Kapoor.
-The movie was produced by Netra Pal Singh and the music was composed by Rahul Dev Burman.
-The film was somewhat a sequel to the 1974 Blockbuster Khote Sikkay.
-The film had the same star cast and almost the exact story line.
-Among few changes were that Ranjeet was replaced by Shakti Kapoor.
+Kachche Heere is a 1982 Bollywood action film directed by Narender Bedi, starring Feroz Khan, Reena Roy, Danny Denzongpa, Aruna Irani, and Shakti Kapoor.
+It was produced by Netra Pal Singh, with music by Rahul Dev Burman.
+The film is somewhat a sequel to the 1974 Blockbuster Khote Sikkay; they both have the same star cast and almost the exact story line.
+(Among the few changes were that Ranjeet was replaced by Shakti Kapoor.)
 The film was released on 12 February 1982.